-2. Relocation Order/Determination of Necessity of Taking
+2. Relocation Order/Determination of Necessity of Taking (if UGLG intends to/may potentially use condemnation, if necessary)

-Before an acquisition can occur, Wisconsin law requires either a "relocation order" or a "determination of necessity of taking."
+If/when the UGLG intends to exercise its eminent domain authority to embark upon condemnation proceedings, before an acquisition can occur, Wisconsin law requires either a "relocation order" or a "determination of necessity of taking."
 A relocation order is required for any transportation facility or sewer project if relocation is involved.
 A determination of necessity of taking is required for any other type of project if relocation is involved.
 Refer to Wis.
 Stat.
 Ch.
 32.07 for guidance on the determination of necessity of taking at https://docs.legis.wisconsin.gov/statutes/statutes/32.

-3. Notices
+3. Notices & Brochures